Siege of Chencang: Aftermath

 Scoring such a victory, Hao Zhao instantly became a celebrity, and an imperial decree was passed down to grant him a marquis title.
 Cao Rui also summoned Hao Zhao to the Wei capital, Luoyang, where he highly praised the general for his valiant defence of Chencang.
 However, Hao Zhao soon died of illness during his stay in Luoyang.

 In the same year of 229, Zhuge Liang launched the third Northern Expedition.
 This time, he again changed his target, sending Chen Shi to besiege Wudu and Yinping commanderies.
 The Wei defending general, Guo Huai, ceded the two commanderies to Shu forces, in fear he would be sandwiched by Chen Shi and Zhuge Liang.

-In popular culture

-The Siege of Chencang is featured as a playable stage in the Koei video game, Dynasty Warriors 5.